Slowdeb/Tryhackme/Rocket.md

 Difficulty: Hard

-Overview: In this room enumeration is very important, searching for subdomains, modify an exploit so we can exploit a chat program has well a MongoDb web interface.
+Overview: In this room enumeration is very important, searching for subdomains, modify an exploit to take advantage of a chat program has well a MongoDb web interface.
 Find and crack hashes to compromise a Bolt CMS server till we privesc to root through cap_setuid+ep capabilities.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------